-Monitoring LlamaIndex applications with PostHog and Langfuse
+GuidesCookbooksMonitoring LlamaIndex applications with PostHog and Langfuse

 This is a Jupyter notebook

-Monitoring LlamaIndex applications with PostHog and Langfuse
+Analyze and Debug LlamaIndex Applications with PostHog and Langfuse

-In this cookbook, we show you how to build a RAG application with LlamaIndex (opens in a new tab), observe the steps with Langfuse (opens in a new tab) and analyze the data in PostHog (opens in a new tab).
+In this cookbook, we show you how to build a RAG application with LlamaIndex, observe the steps with Langfuse, and analyze the data in PostHog.

 What is Langfuse?